tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 ```

 **Important** For linear search, *it doesn't matter what order the elements in
 the list are*.
-Linear works the same whether the values are, say, in sorted
+Linear search works the same whether the values are in sorted
 order, or in a totally random order.